Ragnaroek/mithril/README.md

 TODOs:
 - [x] implement cryptonight hashing function
-- [ ] implement stratum protocol (for pooled mining support)
+- [x] implement stratum protocol (for pooled mining support)
-- [ ] use a naive parallelisation scheme
+- [x] use a naive parallelisation scheme
 - [ ] measure hash performance
 - [ ] optimise cryptonight hashing function
 - [ ] auto-optimisation via bandit algorithms

-# current status (2017-11-04)
+# current status (2017-11-14)

-The basic implementation for actual mining monero is ready and complete.
-Shares submitted to moneropool.com (pool I am using for testing) are rejected, but I have no idea why, although the same data as the reference implemenation xmr-stak-cpu are submitted :)

-I am currently setting up my own local pool with node-cryptonote-pool to debug share submission in more detail.
+The error with wrong submitted shares has been resolved.
+Mithril is now actually ready to mine Monero!
+Performance is probably not yet comparable to other miners, but this will be the next step.

 # help wanted